1960-1979 Timeline

 With the encouragement of John Brown Jr of Brown Brothers, Pete and Di Smith establish a new 3.3 hectare vineyard in Beechworth, planting Chardonnay and Cabernet Sauvignon.
 The Smiths Beechworth Winery and Vineyard is at 27 Croom Lane, off Diffey Road.

-At a final cost of $160,000, the Beechworth Public Swimming Pool is completed and officially opened by Brian Dixon M.P. the Victorian Minister for Youth, Sport and Recreation in the Wallace Park Reserve.
+At a final cost of $160,000, the Beechworth Public Swimming Pool is completed on Harper Avenue, beside the Wallace Park Reserve, and officially opened by Brian Dixon M.P. the Victorian Minister for Youth, Sport and Recreation.

 1978 – Dec 17